RedisLabs/redislabs-docs/content/rc/accounts/user-profile.md

 When you open the Profile control, you can:

-- Review and manage your user account profile
+- Review and manage your user account profile.

-- Sign out from the admin console
+- Sign out from the admin console.

 - Switch between Redis Cloud subscriptions administered by your user account.